-This blog post is the first of a two-part series that brings focus upon Pure’s storage solutions for SQL Server 2019 big data clusters.
+This post is the first of a two-part series focusing on Pure’s storage solutions for SQL Server 2019 big data clusters.
 Each post can be read independently or as a whole.

 Microsoft SQL Server has served the IT community admirably when it comes to the processing of high-value relational data.
 However, since the development of SQL Server, times have moved on.
 The growth of data has been relentless, as has the growth in interest in data science.
 Historically, SQL Server has never been a scale-out analytics platform for processing both the read and write elements of workloads.
 Many of the tools favored by data scientists are more at home on Linux than Windows.
 SQL Server 2017 enabled SQL Server to go places it has never gone before by allowing it to run on Linux.
 This move opened a new world of open-source software and Linux based data science tools to SQL Server.
 Because Linux is more of a first-class citizen in the world of containers than Windows, SQL Server’s availability to run on Linux also broadened its horizons for containerized workloads.